YangCatalog/deployment/README.md

 of the YANG Catalog, which should be accessible on http://localhost

-Make sure that you will start the elasticsearch Dockerfile as well since in production environment this is not used and an AWS elasticsearch instance is used instead
+Make sure that you will start the OpenSearch Dockerfile as well since in production environment this is not used and an AWS OpenSearch instance is used instead

 ## Status

-### Elasticsearch
+### OpenSearch

-Elasticsearch instance can be started in two different ways.
-Locally you can set "es-aws" in your yangcatalog.conf file to `False` and start the elasticsearch manually using `docker run` command.
-Also, es-host has to be set to elasticsearch instance IP (k8s setup) or `yc-elasticsearch` (docker-compose setup) and port to `9200`.
-We use AWS elasticsearch service in production.
+OpenSearch instance can be started in two different ways.
+Locally you can set "os-aws" in your yangcatalog.conf file to `False` and start OpenSearch manually using `docker run` command.
+Also, os-host has to be set to the OpenSearch's instance IP (k8s setup) or `yc-opensearch` (docker-compose setup) and port to `9200`.
+We use AWS's OpenSearch service in production.
-This instance runs on different server and is connected to YANG Catalog server.
-For this the "es-aws" needs to be set to `True` and es-host set to whatever URL AWS provides for elasticsearch.
+This instance runs on different server and is connected to the YANG Catalog server.
+For this the "os-aws" option needs to be set to `True` and os-host set to whatever URL AWS provides for OpenSearch.
 In AWS make sure that this URL is not opened for internet but is opened for the other instance that is running yangcatalog.org